LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 Fixed time stepping
 ===================

-While both the ARKStep and ERKStep time-stepping modules are designed for tolerance-based time step adaptivity, they additionally support a "fixed-step" mode.
-This mode is typically used for debugging purposes, for verification against hand-coded Runge--Kutta methods, or for problems where the time steps should be chosen based on other problem-specific information.
+While the ARKStep, ERKStep and MRIStep time-stepping modules are designed for tolerance-based time step adaptivity, they additionally support a "fixed-step" mode.
+This mode is typically used for debugging purposes, for verification against hand-coded methods, or for problems where the time steps should be chosen based on other problem-specific information.
 In this mode, all internal time step adaptivity is disabled: